Treats muscle spasms and pain.

 - Make sure your doctor knows if you are also using pyridostigmine (Mestinon®).

-- Tell your doctor if you are using any medicines that make you sleepy.
-These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.
+- Tell your doctor if you use anything else that makes you sleepy.
+Some examples are allergy medicine, narcotic pain medicine, and alcohol.
 Tell your doctor if you drink alcohol, because alcohol also causes sleepiness.